Emerald

 Notable People Named Emerald

-Emerald Robinson is an American broadcaster known for her work as a White House correspondent and for hosting The Absolute Truth on Mike Lindell's Frank platform.
+Emerald Robinson is an American broadcaster and conspiracy theorist who was a chief White House correspondent for OAN and Newsmax before being fired for spreading COVID-19 vaccine misinformation, and she now hosts The Absolute Truth on Mike Lindell's Frank platform.

 Maria Conti